How to Calculate Tax on Sale of Commercial Property

 Properly calculating your tax after a commercial property sale can be challenging for most real estate investors.
 The process extends beyond just knowing your sale price; it requires determining your adjusted basis, accounting for depreciation, and understanding how different taxes apply.

-How Do You Calculate the Adjusted Basis?
+How to Calculate Adjusted Basis

 Calculating the adjusted basis of a commercial property starts with the original purchase price, which is the amount you paid to acquire it, including certain closing costs.
 This figure is then increased by the cost of improvements or renovations that add value, extend the building’s life, or adapt it to a different use.